-Shannon Browne, Community Partnerships Director, is a long time advocate of public lands.
+Shannon Browne, Executive Director, is a long time advocate of public lands.
 She has been a Park Ranger at both the Oregon Caves National Monument and Crater Lake National Park.
 Shannon worked for the Sierra Club in San Francisco before moving to Ashland, called back to this extremely biodiverse part of the world to enroll in the Master of Environmental Education at Southern Oregon University.
 Now as the Executive Director of the Friends, she works to spread awareness and understanding of Cascade-Siskiyou National Monument.
 In her spare time she and her family cultivate their home garden and go on adventures both near and far.

 Terry Dickey, Chairman, has over 35 years experience in building community partnerships, museum exhibit interpretation, K-12 education and non-profit organizations.
 He earned a MEd in Cross-Cultural Education from University of Alaska Fairbanks and a BA from University of Tulsa.
 He moved to Ashland from Alaska in 2009.